AlbionsRefuge/bubbles-faq/README.md

   - a) go to the **Behind the Scenes** section of FAQ :)

 ## Behind the Scenes
+characters so far: 2463
 - [x] How does alphabet.js work?
 [I think that my answer to this questions was pretty complex, any ideas what can we add?]
 - [ ] How does bounceBubbles() know what to do?
 - [ ] What does drawName() really do?

 ## Outside Implementation
+characters so far: 0
 - [ ] How can I make bouncing bubbles work away from Codecademy?
 - [ ] Bouncing bubbles does not work from my hard drive [offline]
 - [ ] Can I have more than one line of text?
 [I do not know if it should be here or in customization, but this is more about implementing, not changing script]

 ## Customization
+characters so far: 6445
 - [x] Can I make more colors?
 - [ ] Can I have more shapes?
 [Maciej will prepare example with triangles, we will link course about drawing with JavaScript]
 - [x] Can I change the font size?